 In my experience, most patients have pelvic pain stemming from muscle tightness in the pelvis, back, abdomen, and legs.
 The gluteus maximus and medius, adductor magnus, and illopsoas are among the most common muscles which refer pain to the pelvic floor.
 In addition, sacro-iliac joint dysfunction is very commonly a cause.
 Emotional stress is also important.
 Stress causes muscles to become tight and spasm.
 This can cause a significant amount of pain.

 Is there a treatment for CPPS?

-Massage and trigger point stimulation helps the acupuncture to relax the muscles of the hips and pelvis.
-Sometimes electric stimulation is needed to help relax the muscles of the pelvis.
 The results of a combination treatment are long lasting.
-Relaxation techniques such as breathing exercises, tai ji, or yoga should also be done to relieve stress and prevent tension from returning.
+For help in preventing relapse of the condition, relaxation techniques such as breathing exercises, tai ji, or yoga should also be done to relieve stress.

 Latest posts by Joseph Alban, L.Ac. (see all)

 - 5 Things You Should Do (at Home) to Improve Your Digestion - November 24, 2015

 - Acupuncture for Irritable Bowel Syndrome - October 27, 2015

 - How Acupuncture Treats Acne - October 13, 2015